simonspa/corryvreckan/src/modules/AlignmentDUTResidual/README.md

 * Residuals in X and Y (calculated in local coordinates)
 * Profile plot of residual in X vs. X, X vs. Y, Y vs. X and Y vs. Y position
+* Graphs of the translational shifts along the X/Y-axis vs. the iteration number
+* Graphs of the rotational shifts along the X/Y/Z-axis vs. the iteration number

 ### Usage
 ```toml